FaheDevs/remote-mcp-server-with-auth/README.md

    - Once connected, you'll see the available tools

 3. **Test the tools**:
-   - Use `listTables` to see your database structure
+   - Use `createReservation` to add a new booking with the guest's mobile, name, party size, date, and time.
-   - Use `queryDatabase` to run SELECT queries
+   - Use `updateReservation` to adjust an existing booking by referencing the current guest name and mobile number.
-   - Use `executeDatabase` (if you have write access) for INSERT/UPDATE/DELETE operations
+   - Use `deleteReservation` to remove a reservation that matches a specific guest name and mobile number.

 ## Production Deployment